NethServer/nethsecurity-docs/custom_openvpn_tunnel.rst

 - Access to the NethSecurity terminal via SSH.
 - Basic familiarity with the UCI (Unified Configuration Interface) system in OpenWrt/NethSecurity.

-Additional Notes on CLI Configuration
+Additional notes on CLI configuration
 -------------------------------------

 - This procedure does not include any validation of the entered data.
 Therefore, it is intended to be performed by advanced users familiar with the NethSecurity environment and OpenVPN configurations.